 - What’s more, we’re a lazy lot these days, and the 2-3 clicks to mark as read or delete Google offers us (yep, tired fingers already) can seem laborious compared to Microsoft’s 1

-- And the thing is this as business users we’ll look to what suits us best.
+- We’ll look to what suits us best.
 It’ll come down to money and time-saving, to how user-friendly we feel each kit to be, and in the end, it may be just a matter of taste.
+But…